bonero-project/bonero/contrib/guix/README.md

 before starting a build.
 For a full list of customization options, see the [recognized environment variables][env-vars-list] section.*

-To build Monero reproducibly with all default options, invoke the following from the top of a clean repository:
+To build Bonero reproducibly with all default options, invoke the following from the top of a clean repository:

 ```sh